Shayype White Paper

 Shayype has been designed as a new

-Better still it may also empower
+Better still Shayype may also empower

 individuals in a way that was simply not possible before, for everything from single